isc-projects/forge/doc/example.md

   Working example
  -----------------
-We present you step-by-step instructions to manualy set up example testing environment and run some Forge tests on Kea server.
+We present you step-by-step instructions to manually set up example testing environment and run some Forge tests on Kea server.
 In this example we will use Ubuntu server 24.04.2 installed from ISO on two Virtual Machines.

 We used this image: https://releases.ubuntu.com/24.04.2/ubuntu-24.04.2-live-server-amd64.iso